n8n-io/n8n-docs/docs/insight2/data-sources/bigquery.md

 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }
-NOTE: Be careful when deleting records in a table.
+NOTE: Be careful when updating records in a table.
 If you omit the WHERE clause, all records in the table will be updated!
 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }

 ### Create View